aojedao/Microfactory/collections/_posts/2022-10-6-Machining-Module.md

 Printing tolerance validation piece.

-The measurements were registered in table \ref{tab:tolerancemeasure}, and the error was calculated in it.
+The measurements were registered in the table ahead, and the error was calculated in it.
 Measurements were taken using a caliper.

 |Reference | Measurement No | Value | Mean Value | Error value |  Absolute Error | Nominal Value | Value with tolerance | Relative error  |
 | :------  |:---            | :---  | :---       | :---        | :---            | :---          | :---                 | :---            |